Comcast expects to close to Time Warner Cable deal in early 2015

-Comcast Corp (CMCSA.O) said on Tuesday it was “optimistic” that it would close its $45 billion (29 billion pounds) deal to buy Time Warner Cable Inc TWC.N in early 2015.
+Feb 24 Comcast Corp said on Tuesday it was "optimistic" that it would close its $45 billion deal to buy Time Warner Cable Inc in early 2015.

 Chief Executive Officer Brian Roberts said during a conference call on Tuesday that lots of information-gathering was taking place between Comcast and U.S. regulators.